 The Master of Occupational Therapy (MOT) Program has been accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 4720 Montgomery Lane, Suite 200, Bethesda, MD 20814-3449.
 ACOTE's phone number c/o AOTA is (301) 652-AOTA and its web address is ACOTEonline.org.

-Graduates are able to sit for the national certification examination for the occupational therapist administered by the National Board for Certification in Occupational Therapy, Inc. (NBCOT); however, the NBCOT sets its own criteria for taking the exam, which may include questions on the applicant's criminal history.
+Graduates are able to sit for the national certification examination for the occupational therapist administered by the National Board for Certification in Occupational Therapy, Inc. (NBCOT), located at One Bank Street, Suite 300, Gaithersburg, MD 20878.
+NBCOT sets its own criteria for taking the exam, which may include questions on the applicant's criminal history.
 A felony conviction may affect a graduate's ability to sit for the NBCOT Certification examination or attain state licensure.

 For more information on these limitations, you can contact NBCOT at (301) 990-7979.
 After successful completion of this exam, the individual will be an Occupational Therapist, Registered (OTR).
 Most states require licensure in order to practice; however, state licenses are usually based on the results of the NBCOT Certification Examination.